OpenAnswers/panther-docs/panther/sending-events/aws.md

 ## Testing changes locally

-SAM can use a local docker image to test Lambda functions on your machine.
+SAM can use a local Docker image to test Lambda functions on your machine.

 To run the Lambda function with the test data first update the `env.json` file with your values for `APIUrl` and `APIToken` as described in the [checklist](#checklist).